 • Use Spectrum Mainframe Exporter to:

-• easily create your own custom export files on the mainframe
+• make your own custom export files on the mainframe, for use in:

 • spreadsheet programs like Excel and Lotus